 This affordable wireless lav system is neat and compact: the little USB receiver connects to the iPhone through the Lightning socket.
 It’s easy to set up and pair.

 The sound seems fairly ‘rounded’ but I had to turn the level up which causes some hiss.
-I’ll do a full review of this system soon, and I’ll also do some experiments to see how easy it is to clean up the audio.

 I use this system a lot with my camcorders and DSLR.
 It’s reasonably priced for a pro wireless system, but it still costs about four times as much as the XPD1.
 Pairing is simple and you can select different gain levels.
 With an adapter, it works very well with the iPhone.
 The supplied furry wind cover is far more effective than the Deadcat.
 But the receiver and transmitter are bulky.

 You can use microphones that are designed for smartphones, or you can use an adapter to connect other microphones.
 This gives you a bigger choice.